Already Working in ECD? Turn Your Experience Into a National Qualification

 Skills Assessment - R750

-• A qualified RPL assessor’s time and expertise (6–8 hours total)
+• A qualified assessor's time (6–8 hours)

-• A workplace skills observation (if required)
+• Workplace observation (if needed)

 SUMMATIVE ASSESSMENTS - R1 500 PER ASSESSMENT

-• Submit all assessments for marking.
+• Submit each for formal marking

 EISA EXAMINATION - R500

-Skills Assessment
+Skills Review

 Complete Your Summatives